doublemix/combine-objects/README.md

       def: { count: 2 },
     };

-If you want to store a function through an update you can use the `opaque` function.
-(Do not use `replace`, the library is not designed for this).
+To store a function through an update you can use the `replace` function.
+(Previously, `opaque` was used for this; that is now deprecated).

+    function f () {}
     const obj = combine({
       x: 5
     }, {
-      x: opaque(() => {}),
+      x: replace(() => {}),
     });
-    typeof obj.x === "function"
+    obj.x === f;

 ### Notes

-The `replace`, `opaque`, `withScalars`, and `remove` functions all use non-enumerable properties.
-They are still writable and configurable.

-The `replace`, `opaque`, and `withScalars` all mutate their input, and return the same object (for fluency).
-The majority of use cases for these functions are with newly created objects, usually through literals, so it can just be thought of as part of the construction process.
+The `opaque` and `withScalars` functions set non-enumerable properties on the input (mutating).
+Those properties are still writable and configurable.
+They need to mutate the object because they effect the way it behaves with this library.
+Usually these are newly constructed objects (e.g. `opaque({ x: 5 })`), so it can be thought of as part of the construction process.
+These function return their modified input object (for fluency).

+Another note about `opaque`, if it is called on a non-plain object, it will defer to `replace`.
+This is because `opaque` used to be what was used to store a function (rather than applying it as a transform).
+This use case is now deprecated and `replace` should be used on functions.

 ## Tests